 Photo: Gluten-free pizza available in a restaurant in town.
 Basil and sausage, so amazingly good.

-About one month ago our family made the decision to go gluten-free after reading Wheat Belly: Lose the Wheat, Lose the Weight, and Find Your Path Back to Health.
-You can read more about it on this post.
+About one month ago our family made the decision to go gluten-free after reading Wheat Belly: Lose the Wheat, Lose the Weight, and Find Your Path Back to Health

 As I said earlier, a month ago I would have said I was crazy.
 And perhaps I am crazy, because I have always gently made fun of "fad" diets and now I am on one.
 But we love our new eating style.
 Not only have we cut out glutens, but we are trying to really limit many "empty" carbs such as corn, rice and sugar.
 We don't buy many gluten-free premade foods since they are mostly junk food, and I cook more now.
 We eat mostly whole foods such as healthy uncured/organic meats, plenty of vegetables, fruits, nuts, seeds, cheese/milk, etc.